georgbischoff/Tutorials/tutorials/cp-wdi5-cap/cp-wdi5-cap.md

 ---

 ## Prerequisites
-- You use [SAPUI5](https://sapui5.hana.ondemand.com/) in version 1.XY.0 or higher.
-(TODO Test recorder support)
+- You use [SAPUI5](https://sapui5.hana.ondemand.com/) in version 1.105.0 or higher.
 - You have installed and configured a local Git client.
 - You have installed [Node.js](https://nodejs.org/en/) in version 14.x or higher.
 - You have installed [Visual Studio Code](https://code.visualstudio.com/).